johnwr-response/aks-kafka-connect-hands-on-learning/code/LOCAL_NOTES.md

 - JDBC Sink Connector - Distributed Mode
   - sink made by `code/sink/demo-postgres/sink-postgres-twitter-distributed.properties`

+### Section 8: Writing your own Kafka Connector
+- Goal of the section: GitHubSourceConnector
+    - Understand how connectors are made using the GitHubSourceConnector as an example
+        - Dependencies
+        - ConfigDef
+        - Connector
+        - Schema & Struct
+        - Source Partition & Source Offsets
+        - Task
+    - Understand how to deploy your connectors (or any connectors)
+        - Package Jars
+        - Run Jars in standalone mode
+        - Deploy Jars

 # Links
 - [Lenses IO Github](https://github.com/lensesio/fast-data-dev "Lenses IO Github")
 - [Confluent Hub](https://www.confluent.io/hub/ "Confluent Hub for Kafka® connectors and more")